 Mr. Walsh is a 1991 graduate of the Benjamin N. Cardozo School of Law, where he served as the Business Editor of the Cardozo Law Review.
 He was formerly associated with Mudge Rose Guthrie Alexander & Ferdon and Latham and Watkins where, among many litigation and investigative matters he assisted the ombudsman of a securities firm pursuant to a federal deferred prosecution agreement, analyzing trading records, interviewing brokers and writing segments of reports submitted to the United States Attorney.
 Mr. Walsh also conducted an extensive multi-city investigation of Medicare billing practices on behalf of a national hospital corporation and also litigated matters involving construction of the Shoreham nuclear plant, corporate, environmental, antitrust, health care, labor, and bankruptcy, contract, tort, and RICO issues.
 His litigation experience ranges from pleadings, through discovery, depositions, motion practice, court appearances and appeals in state and federal courts.

 Mr. Walsh is a member of the Federal Bar Council and the New York State Bar Association.
-He is admitted to practice in the courts of the State of New York and in the Southern and Eastern Districts of New York.
+He is admitted as an attorney in the courts of the State of New York and in the Southern and Eastern Districts of New York.